 Due to preservation efforts, Kiyomizu Temple will be under going renovations.
 The Main Hall will be covered from June 2017, and is set to be completed by March 2020.

-Apart from the veranda, Kiyomizu Temple's Pagoda and waterfalls are popular spots for tourists to visit and take photos of.
-It is said to drink from the waterfalls can grant wishes and is advised for guests to try.
-In 2007, Kiyomizu Temple was one of 21 finalists for the New Seven Wonders of the World and continues to be one of Japan's most popular temples.
+Apart from the veranda, Kiyomizu Temple's Pagoda and waterfalls are popular spots for tourists to visit and take Instagram vacation photos.
+It is believed if a guest drinks from the waterfalls that they can have their wishes granted and is advised for tourists to try.
+In 2007, Kiyomizu Temple was included as one of 21 finalists for the New Seven Wonders of the World and continues to be one of Japan's most popular temples.

 Within the temple grounds is the Zuigu-do Hall, named after Daizuigu Bosatsu, the mother of Buddha.
 Daizuigu Bosatsu is a female Bodhisattva known to have the power to grant any human wish.
 At Zuigu-do Hall, visitors can also experience a unique experience called

 tainai-meguri for a small fee.
 Tainai-meguri involves going down a staircase to enter a room of absolute darkness, which resembles the womb of the female Bodhisattva.
 Although unable to see anything due to the absolute darkness, visitors must navigate themselves in the room using a beaded rope until you come across a large glowing stone.
-You are to spin that stone and make one wish, which is said to come true.
+It is said that guests are to spin the stone and make one wish, which is believed to come true.
 Don’t miss out on this unique experience when you visit Kiyomizu Temple.